Koh Tao Marine Lives Part I

 SIZE: Body part up to 47cm., total lengths 70 cm.

-8. BATFISH Batfish have broad, flat heads, slim bodies, and babyfaces.
+Batfish have broad, flat heads, slim bodies, and baby faces.
 The look changes as they grow older.
-It is the kind of fish that pays attention to the details.
-Sometimes they just swim through to get the small fish quickly.
-Just the bubbles that scuba divers make can draw the attention from them.
-They can stay both in shallow water and deep water.
+It is the kind of fish that pays attention to details.
+Sometimes they swim through to get the small fish quickly.
+Just the bubbles that scuba divers make can draw their attention from them.
+Batfishes can stay both in shallow water and deep water.

-COMMON NAME: Batfish SCIENTIFIC NAME: Ogcocephalidae DIET: Batfish feed on algae or plankton, depending on the species.
-SIZE: 35-65 cm.
+DIET: Batfish feed on algae or plankton, depending on the species.